The Need for Cove Base in Food Service Flooring

 When cleaning is accomplished by spraying or flushing, coving and sealing of the floor/wall junctures is required to provide a surface that is conducive to water flushing.
 Grading of the floor to drain allows liquid wastes to be quickly carried away, thereby preventing pooling which could attract pests such as insects and rodents or contribute to problems with certain pathogens such as Listeria monocytogenes.

-2016 Listeria Outbreak in California
+An example of Poor Flooring-2016 Listeria Outbreak in California

 Take the fresh fruit processing facility “Simply Fresh Fruit” that experienced a Listeria problem in 2016 causing a product recall by US Foods and also by the California Department of Public Health.

 Listeria monocytogenes is a pathogenic bacterium that is widespread in the environment and may be introduced into a food processing facility from raw materials, humans, or equipment, according to FDA.
 Without proper flooring, it can proliferate in food processing facilities where it may contaminate food.